ricric132/Hack_N_Slash_Roguelike/README.md

 ## Project Contents:
 ### Player Character
-A fully functioning topdown character controller with attack combos and animations
+- A fully functioning topdown character controller with attack combos and animations
+- Takes damage with camera recoil
+- Visual and sound effects for walking and attacking

 ### Enemies:

-a ranged enemy modelled after a green pea
+A ranged enemy modelled after a green pea
 - Shoots bursts of peas when the player is far, and switchs to a cone-spread blast when player is near

-1 boss enemy
+A melee enemy moddeled after a cabbage
+- Charges up and rolls at the player in a straight line, like a charge

+Boss enemy modelled after a chicken/pheonix Powered/Flying Phase
+- Flys across the combat area
+- Summons flaming tornados that drift around the combat area
+- Does bombing runs breathing fire in a straight path Tired/Walking phase
+- Combo spining slash attack
+- Tail whip attack
+- Leap at the player